AOZMH/Q-Learning-for-Cartpole-V1/README.md

 ## Reuslts
 * Success rate @ 200 steps

-For the provided data/q_table_02lr.npy q-table, 100000 of 100000 times can the model persist over 200 steps.
+For the provided q-table (data/q_table_02lr.npy), 100000 of 100000 times can the model persist over 200 steps.

 * How long can it survive in one episode?